postandcourier/infant-mortality/one-main-text.md

 ### Reaching the neediest

 McLeod’s green-roofed, 12-story hospital tower rises above Florence like the Emerald City of Oz.
-It is one of the best, and most profitable, hospitals in the state, but it serves a poor region where blacks account for about half of the population.
+It is one of the best and most profitable hospitals in the state, but it serves a poor region where blacks account for about half of the population.

 That’s why Hart Smith, McLeod’s vice president of Medical and Women and Children’s Services, said the hospital needs to reach out more to head off infant mortality.
 “We have to move more to taking care of people outside the hospital. ...
 By the time you land here, it’s too late.”